Zoo Gang (song)

-"Zoo Gang" is a song composed by Paul and Linda McCartney and performed by Paul McCartney and Wings.
+"Zoo Gang" is an instrumental song composed by Paul and Linda McCartney and performed by Paul McCartney and Wings.

 Release

 It was recorded on 25 April 1973 and was released on 28 June 1974 as the B-side of the "Band on the Run" single in the United Kingdom.
 "Zoo Gang" was the theme song to the short-lived television programme The Zoo Gang.
 In 1993, "Zoo Gang" was included as a bonus track on the re-issue of the album Venus and Mars on compact disc as part of The Paul McCartney Collection.
 It was the song's first appearance on an album.
-It was later released on all editions of the 2010 re-release of Band on the Run.
+It was later released on most editions of the 2010 re-release of Band on the Run.